bholeynath1008/Frontend-Coding-Notes-Interview.md/nextjs/nextjs.md

 ---

 ## **6. Static Site Generation (SSG)**
-SSG pre-builds pages at build time into HTML files that are served from a CDN.
+- SSG pre-builds pages at build time into HTML files that are served from a CDN.

-**When to use:**
-- Marketing pages
-- Blogs
-- Documentation
-- Any content that doesn't change frequently

-**Implementation:**
+- SSG, or Static Site Generation, is a rendering method where web pages are generated at build time, not when the user requests them.
+The content is pre- rendered into HTML and served instantly from a CDN, making it super fast and SEO-friendly.
+It's perfect for pages that don't change frequently - like blogs, documentation or landing pages - because users always get a ready-made page with waiting for server processing.
+* It is For static page only, which is not changed frequently **Implementation:**
 ```javascript
 // In Pages Router